Saltdean United F.C.

 Saltdean United Football Club is a football club based in Saltdean in the city of Brighton & Hove on the south coast of England.
-They are currently members of the and play at Hill Park.
+As of the 2025–26 season, Saltdean compete in the and play at Hill Park.

 History

 Saltdean United formed in 1966 by seven founding members who were inspired by the victorious England World Cup campaign.
 The club started life in the local Brighton Saturday League and gradually moved up their divisional structure over the years.
-Following the acquisition of their picturesque ground at Hill Park in the suburbs of Brighton, the club joined Division 3 of the Sussex County League in 1984/85, finishing third in their first season.
-More success followed and a promotion to Division 2 and senior football came in 1988/89 when Saltdean finished as champions.
-The next seven seasons were spent in this division, with the “Tigers” comfortably winning Division 2 in 1995/96 with games to spare.
+Following the acquisition of their picturesque ground at Hill Park in the suburbs of Brighton, the club joined Division 3 of the Sussex County League in 1984–85, finishing third in their first season.
+More success followed and a promotion to Division 2 and senior football came in 1988–89 when Saltdean finished as champions.
+The next seven seasons were spent in this division, with the “Tigers” comfortably winning Division 2 in 1995–96 with games to spare.
 Promotion to Division 1 saw the clubhouse completely revamped and floodlights installed, the first Sussex County League club to invest in the impressive Musco system from the US.
 The Tigers quickly established themselves as a force in the top division, finishing 4th in their inaugural season and reaching the final of the Sussex Senior Cup only to narrowly lose out to St. Leonards by the odd goal.

-In 1998/99 the club finished 2nd, and 3rd in 1999/2000 season when they also lifted the John O’Hara Cup, beating Burgess Hill Town after extra time in a thrilling match at Three Bridges.
+In 1998–99 the club finished 2nd, and 3rd in 1999–2000 season when they also lifted the John O’Hara Cup, beating Burgess Hill Town after extra time in a thrilling match at Three Bridges.
 In 2002 the club suffered its first ever relegation to Division 2 and in 2007 were relegated again back to Division 3 where they remained for several years until 2011 when the club won the Sussex County League Division 3 Challenge Cup.
-A positive run in 2011/12 season saw the Tigers show their true spirit as they began the steady climb back up.
+A positive run in 2011–12 season saw the Tigers show their true spirit as they began the steady climb back up.
 As runners up in the league they were promoted back to Division 2 and also lifted the Vernon Wentworth Cup.

-A difficult period followed, with several years spent in the lower half of Division 2 until the 2015/16 season when a change of circumstances, interest and investment in the club brought a new lease of life to the Tigers.
+A difficult period followed, with several years spent in the lower half of Division 2 until the 2015–16 season when a change of circumstances, interest and investment in the club brought a new lease of life to the Tigers.
 Led by a celebrated ex player with the support of local businessmen the club was transformed on and off the pitch.
-Within a single season Saltdean Utd went from bottom to top of the league gaining promotion back to the top flight of Sussex football in 2017 and in 2018/19 the Tigers were the proud winners of the Peter Bentley Challenge Cup.
+Within a single season Saltdean went from bottom to top of the league gaining promotion back to the top flight of Sussex football in 2017 and in 2018–19 the Tigers were the proud winners of the Peter Bentley Challenge Cup.